arXiv/arxiv-docs/source/help/bulk_data_s3.md

 The source files are available on S3 in the `arxiv` requester pays bucket using an arrangement similar to the PDF files described above.
-They are grouped into `.tar` files of \~500MB each and the complete set of source files is about 150GB (2011-01).
+They are grouped into `.tar` files of \~500MB each and the complete set of source files is about 2.9 TB (March 2023).
 Examples are:

     src/arXiv_src_1001_001.tar         (s3://arxiv/src/arXiv_src_1001_001.tar in s3cmd URI style)
     src/arXiv_src_1001_002.tar         (s3://arxiv/src/arXiv_src_1001_002.tar)